csarron/mdict-analysis/README.rst

 ``mdd`` is an object having all info from a MDD file. ``items`` is an iterator producing 2-item tuples.
 Of each tuple, the first element is the file name and the second element is the corresponding file content.
+The file name is encoded in UTF-8.
+The file content is a plain bytes array.